FlexiSpot E5 vs E7 (2026): Which Should You Actually Buy?

 The Wobble Question

 Some wobble at maximum height is normal for any standing desk under $800.
 The E5’s movement at 48″ is minor — most users typing at a normal pace won’t find it disruptive.
-The E7’s upright mount and thicker columns produce the 42% lateral stability improvement Flexispot cites, and that difference is most noticeable at 44–48″ under a heavy load.
+The E7’s upright mount and thicker columns produce the 42% lateral stability improvement FlexiSpot cites, and that difference is most noticeable at 44–48″ under a heavy load.
 At 38–42″ standing height — typical for users under 6’2″ — the gap is considerably smaller.
 For a full breakdown of what actually causes standing desk wobble — and how to fix it — see the standing desk wobble guide.

 Weight Capacity: Does 355 lbs Actually Matter?